cocoyimasa/JavaScript-Interpreter/README.md

 I have learned many ideas and used them in my code.
 It is not completed.Many Bugs still can be found in this program.

-Now it support only the core features in JavaScript.
+Now it supports only the core features in JavaScript.
 The features it supports as fellows:

 1. Basic Arithmetic